Site Map: MAIN / A Reader's Treasury / This Page

 In Heinz von Foerster's chapter he proposes "to interpret cognitive processes as never-ending recursive processes of computation."
 (Page 48) The more recent application of this insight can be found in the Edelman's Theory of Neuronal Group Selection in which recursive loops of neuronal groups are postulated as the unit of selection in the construction of brain function.
 Such a view is reminiscent of Rupert Riedl's statement on page 73 that, "Evolutionary epistemology generally regards the evolution of organisms as a process of accumulating knowledge."

 In Watzlawick's chapter, he attacks the "followed by, therefore caused by" fallacy in which it is assumed to be the case that the cause always precedes the effect so that if an event occurs after another event, the prior event is deemed to be the cause of the latter one.
 In a recursive loop, there is a blurring of cause and effect that makes it difficult to discuss either one in isolation.
-Much of psychotherapy is such a recursive loop where the therapist attacks problems that didn't seem to exist before the therapist attacked it.
+Much of psychotherapy is such a recursive loop where the therapist attacks a problem that didn't seem to exist before the therapist attacked it.
 The most memorable example in recent years has been the discovery that "recovered memories" of childhood sexual abuse were often fabricated.
-In addition one need only watch the tv show "Law & Order" to discover a plethora of psychiatric diagnoses that "unlike the diagnoses in all other medical specialties — do not so much define as create a pathological condition."
+In addition one need only watch the TV show "Law & Order" to discover a plethora of psychiatric diagnoses that "unlike the diagnoses in all other medical specialties — do not so much define as create a pathological condition."
 A pathological condition whose main purpose, it seems to me, is to get a criminal defined as a victim of the pathological condition created for that very purpose.

 [page 66] Half a century ago the Viennese writer and critic Karl Kraus hinted at this possibility in his bitter aphorism according to which psychoanalysis is the illness whose cure it considers itself to be.